KRDMTech/SPAngularFAQ/README.md

 # SPAngularFAQ
 SharePoint FAQ App using AngularJS and the SharePoint REST api

 This code is from a presentation I did at SharePoint Saturday 2014 in Denver #spsden.
-Please feel free to fork!

 For more information please visit my blog SharePoint Cipher @ KRDMTech.wordpress.com.